Verdify Book a Fit Call

 Common buyer questions.

-Why are cleantech and energy workflows a fit for bounded AI?
+Why are cleantech and energy workflows a fit for Verified AI?

 They often have telemetry, recurring exceptions, field-service decisions, PMO workflows, and customer onboarding data that can be summarized, routed, and scored without handing AI unsafe authority.